A. The sentencing guidelines worksheet issued by the Commission on Criminal Sentencing Policy shall be used to calculate the sentencing guidelines.

 (2) Multiple criminal events (as often indicated by multiple unique case numbers) sentenced by the same judge on the same day constitute one sentencing event, and only one set of guidelines worksheets shall be completed for all of the counts in the sentencing event.

-(3) The offender score includes any adult adjudication of guilt prior to the current sentence date and any finding of a delinquent act (i.e., findings of facts sustained at an adjudicatory hearing) within 5 years prior to the date of the most recent instant offense (unless the defense or State can show that a finding of a delinquent act did not result in the youth’s adjudication as delinquent at a juvenile disposition hearing, in which case the finding of a delinquent act shall not be scored as a part of the juvenile record) and shall be the same for each offense in the sentencing event.
+(3) The offender score includes any adult adjudication of guilt prior to the current sentence date and any finding of a delinquent act (i.e., findings of facts sustained at an adjudicatory hearing) within 5 years prior to the date of the most recent instant offense (unless the defense or State can show that a finding of a delinquent act did not result in the youth’s adjudication as delinquent at a juvenile disposition hearing, in which case the finding of a delinquent act shall not be scored as a part of the juvenile record) and, with the possible exception of part A of the offender score (relationship to the criminal justice system), shall be the same for each offense in the sentencing event.

 (4) The overall sentence across all included offenses shall be compared to the overall guidelines for the sentencing event to determine if the sentence is a departure from the guidelines.